gcburgess/Cyberbullying_Detector/README.md

 ### Predictions

+An app with the deployed model is running on [Streamlit](https://share.streamlit.io/gcburgess/cyberbullying_detector/main/cyberbullying_detector_app.py).

 The model is able to classify comment text as 'toxic' or 'non-toxic'.
 Here are a few examples.

 A comment that should be classified as 'toxic' by using some of the terms with the strongest coefficients in the logistic regression.